Tony DeVito

-Anthony DeVito (born January 20, 1972) is an American professional wrestler, better known as Tony DeVito or simply DeVito.
+Anthony DeVito (born January 20, 1972) is an American retired professional wrestler, better known as Tony DeVito or simply DeVito.
 He is best known for his appearances with Extreme Championship Wrestling as part of Da Baldies and with Ring of Honor as part of the Carnage Crew.

 Professional wrestling career

 Early career (1991–1999)

 DeVito was trained by David Schultz and debuted in 1991.

 In 1992, DeVito worked as an enhancement talent for WWF until 1997, losing to the likes of Mr. Perfect, Bam Bam Bigelow, Doink the Clown, Shawn Michaels, Phantasio and The Rock.

 After leaving the company in 1997, he began working on the independent circuit.
 In the late-1990s, DeVito appeared with promotions in the Northeastern United States such as Jersey All Pro Wrestling and Northeast Wrestling.

 Extreme Championship Wrestling (1999–2000)

 In 1999, DeVito joined Extreme Championship Wrestling as a part of a faction called "Da Baldies" with Angel, Vito Lograsso, P. N. News, Vic Grimes and Redd Dogg.
 The characteristics of Da Baldies were that of bald headed thugs.
 DeVito and Angel feuded with Axl Rotten and Balls Mahoney, and then with New Jack.
 At ECW Guilty as Charged, Da Baldies were "hired" to attack the team of Christian York and Joey Matthews, as well as Justin Credible and Steve Corino.
 DeVito made his final appearances with ECW in December 2000, after which he wrestled sporadically on the independent circuit.